Skip to main content

 -- Error rate by model

-metadata.model as model,
+metadata.model AS model,

-count(1) as total,
+count(1) AS total,

-count(error) as errors,
+count(error) AS errors,

-count(error) / count(1) as error_rate
+count(error) / count(1) AS error_rate

-filter: created > now() - interval 1 day
+WHERE created > now() - interval 1 day

 -- Find common error patterns

-error.type as error_type,
+error.type AS error_type,

-count(1) as error_count,
+count(1) AS error_count,

-avg(metrics.latency) as avg_latency
+avg(metrics.latency) AS avg_latency

-error IS NOT NULL and
+WHERE error IS NOT NULL

-created > now() - interval 7 day
+AND created > now() - interval 7 day

 -- Exclude known error types from analysis

-error IS NOT NULL and
+WHERE error IS NOT NULL

-metadata.is_production = true and
+AND metadata.is_production = true

-created > now() - interval 1 day
+AND created > now() - interval 1 day

 Analyze latency